george-mcintyre/aida-pva/docs/1_08_Users_Guide_Reference_Channel_Provider.md

-# 1.8 - Reference Provider Users Guide
+# 1.8 - Reference Channel Provider Users Guide

-This section describes what an AIDA-PVA user should know about accessing the Reference Provider through AIDA-PVA.
+This section describes what an AIDA-PVA user should know about accessing the Reference Channel Provider through AIDA-PVA.
 This data provider:

 - Testing of your application by providing data in any way you want it.